 In 2018-2019 Tonia was selected to be part of a 80 Women-Only expedition to Antarctica with the Homeward Bound leadership program to elevate the climate change message through education and behaviour change.

-2014 Teaching Excellence Award - Australian Award University Teaching (AAUT)
+2019 Association of Experiential Education's Distinguished Researcher of the Year and 2014 Teaching Excellence Award - Australian Award University Teaching (AAUT)